 7 Hidden Toxins Found In Your Unwashed Electric Trimmer Blades

-We put a lot of effort into the design of The Lawn Mower 2.0, and its ceramic blades are antimicrobial.
+We put a lot of effort into the design of The Lawn Mower 2.0, down to making its ceramic blades antimicrobial.
 But, those techniques have limits, and if you never clean or replace your equipment, you’re asking for trouble.
 We’re listing seven infectious risks of an unclean trimmer blade, but this is not even close to a total list.
 If you take one thing away from what you read today, let it be that you start cleaning your tools and replacing the blade module on a regular basis.

 2. Staphylococcus Infection